brandleyzhou/paper-reading/slides/alex2018/content.md

 ## Contributions

---
+---

-* A novel and principled multi-task loss to simultaneously learn various classification and regression losses of varying quantities and units using *homoscedastic* task uncertainty
+* A  multi-task loss to simultaneously learn various classification and regression losses of varying quantities and units using *homoscedastic* task uncertainty

 * A unified architecture for semantic segmentation, instance segmentation and depth regression